stordco/network_optimization/README.md

 ## Deliverable

-- Download the datasets
-- Implement your solution as a script in python (Ipython notebooks are accepted)
+- Implement your solution as a script in python (Ipython notebooks are preferred)
 - Define a new aggregated field in the dataset for your definition of product demand.
 - Create a 5 min presentation with your choice of graphs and content that tell a succinct story of the current state and your solution.
 - Email the point of contact that sent you this exercise.